I was in Kotor, Montenegro, a small coastal town, for all of 36 hours. As much as I’d like, I won’t be giving you an in-depth Kotor travel guide.

-Kotor is not a well-kept secret.
-According to the World Data Atlas, 112,789 tourists visited Kotor in 2017, up from 54,241 in 2013, an average annual growth rate of 27.90 %.
+Kotor is not a well-kept secret, with tens if not hundreds of thousands of visitors every summer.
 Walking through the old town at high noon, even in the rain, I felt as though I could reach out and touch every single one of those tourists.

-In some of the narrower alleys, I had to wait for long lines to pass through, in single file (umbrellas didn't help) and listen as tour guides tried to outdo one another in volume and explanations.
+In some of the narrower alleys, I had to wait for long lines to pass through, in a single file (umbrellas didn’t help), and listen as tour guides tried to outdo one another in volume and explanations.

 BUT – not all is lost.
 You can avoid the crowds in Kotor.

-The first thing is to visit outside rush hour.
-From what I can gather, the larger groups begin in earnest at around 10am and pedestrian traffic (the entire old town is car-free) thins out around 5pm so if you avoid those peak hours, you won't have the place to yourself, but you won't risk losing an eye to an umbrella or elbow.
+The first thing is to visit outside the rush hour.
+From what I can gather, the larger groups begin in earnest at around 10 am and pedestrian traffic (the entire old town is car-free) thins out around 5 pm so if you avoid those peak hours, you won’t have the place to yourself, but you won’t risk losing an eye to an umbrella or elbow.